donejs/donejs/tutorials/organizing.md

 > Every app is different.
 Providing a single folder structure for all applications is impossible.
 However, there are several useful patterns that when understood can keep your application under control.
-JavaScriptMVC is extremely flexible so use your best judgement.
+JavaScriptMVC is extremely flexible so use your best judgement!

 This guide walks you through starting with a small-ish example app and where you would add features over time.
+Before the example, it's good to know some JavaScript terminology:

 ### App and Library Folders

-In general, a JavaScriptMVC application is divided into two main folders:
+In general, a JavaScriptMVC application is divided into two root folders:

-__App Folder__ - houses code specific to a particular
+#### Application Folder

-application.
+The application (or app) folder houses code specific to a particular application.
 The code in this folder is very unlikely to be used in other places.
 The folder name reflects the name of the application being built.